 We can all ‘space out’ now and then.
-We get to work and realise we haven’t noticed a thing we walked past, or find we are have mindlessly eaten our way through the entire pack of biscuits.
+We get to work and realise we haven’t noticed a thing we walked past.
+Or find we are have mindlessly eaten our way through the entire pack of biscuits.

 And when big life change comes, again, it’s a normal response to feel overwhelmed.
 Anyone who has lost their job, or lost a loved one, knows that days can roll together in a sort of fog.

 But what if you zone out more often then most?
 If you constantly find that at the very moment you need to be sharp-witted or share your feelings, you are lost in the clouds?
 And unable to come down?

 Then you could be suffering a more serious psychological response called ‘dissociation’.

 Dissociation is when instead of staying present in the face of stress you exit your thoughts, feelings, and bodily sensations and zone out.
 It’s considered a defence mechanism in psychoanalytic theory.